 Deborah Kantar Gardner

 Deborah counsels clients on compliance with federal health care program authorities, including Medicare and Medicaid requirements, billing and coding issues, and federal and state fraud and abuse laws.
-She represents clients in connection with Medicare enrollment and survey and certification matters, including terminations.
-She also advises clients on billing, coding and self-disclosures.
+She represents clients in connection with Medicare enrollment and survey and certification matters, and advises clients on health care program self-disclosures and repayments.

 False Claims Act, Medicare and Medicaid Program Integrity Audits